Banished/banishedproductions.org/_posts/instructions/0001-01-01-instruction-walk-with-me.md

 ---
 categories: instructions
+published: true
 ---

+###Follow these Steps to experience a self-guided version of _Walk With Me_

 Starting point: Columbia Heights MetroNorth-bound side exit of 14th Street NW (in front of the BB&T Bank) _Please note: This is not a historical or guided walk._